MSc Clinical Immunology / Course details

-You will learn about assays and techniques employed in research and clinical laboratories to develop your technical understanding and clinical interpretation of results.
+You will learn about diagnostic assays and techniques employed in research and clinical laboratories to develop your technical understanding and clinical interpretation of results.

 If you have an interest in this highly diverse and ever changing field and you wish to expand your knowledge at the interface of clinical and academic immunology, this master's course is ideal for you.

 - an advanced understanding and applied knowledge in the theory and practice of clinical immunology;